DataDog/documentation/CONTRIBUTING.md

 * **Avoid first-person pronouns**: Avoid "we", "us", and "our".
 "You" and "your" is good (even encouraged), though don't use excessively.
     * **BAD**: Datadog APM is included in our Enterprise plan or as an upgrade to our Pro plan.
 Pro plan members can visit the APM page in Datadog to begin a free 14-day trial.
     * **GOOD**: Datadog APM is included in Enterprise plans or as an upgrade from Pro plans.
-If you have a Pro plan, visit the APM page in Datadog to begin a free 14-day trial.
+If you have a Pro plan, visit the APM page in Datadog to begin a free 14-day trial

 * **Avoid the passive voice**: Prefer the active voice.
     * **BAD**: "With our infrastructure monitoring, metrics are sent to the Datadog Agent, which then forwards them to Datadog.
 Similarly, tracing metrics are also sent to the Datadog agent."